Horné Turovce

 Horné Turovce (Felsőtúr) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1156.

 Geography

 The village lies at an altitude of 143 metres and covers an area of 12.969 km2.
 It has a population of about 595 people.

+Population

 Ethnicity

 The village is approximately 68% Magyar and 31% Slovak with a 1% Gypsy and Czech minority.

 Facilities

 The village has a public library and a football pitch.